Posted on: November 9, 2023

 Bronto also makes North America's biggest boom lift for firefighting.
 The Bronto Skylift F230 RPX – affectionately called The Beast – has a vertical reach of 230 feet for access to the 20th story of a high rise.

-When people talk about boom lift certification or earning a boom lift license, they're usually referring to OSHA's compliance requirements.
+When people talk about taking boom lift training, they're usually referring to OSHA's compliance requirements.

 OSHA requires operator safety training for anyone operating a boom lift on the job.
 There's a classroom portion as well as hands-on instruction and an in-person evaluation of an operator's skills.

-Operators need to complete boom lift certification before they operate a boom lift on the job, and OSHA says employers should retrain operators when a different type of aerial lift is introduced, if they observe improper operation of the lift, after new workplace hazards involving the lift are discovered, and after a boom lift-related accident.
+Operators need to complete this type of training before they operate a boom lift on the job, and OSHA says employers should retrain operators when a different type of aerial lift is introduced, if they observe improper operation of the lift, after new workplace hazards involving the lift are discovered, and after a boom lift-related accident.

 Periodic refreshers for boom lift training aren't required by the OSHA standard, but they can help workers remain compliant and save you a headache when OSHA inspectors come to visit.